TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

         > The group was not discovered/known about at corpus compiling time.
     - Tracks from foreign groups may need to be translated by the auto-translator.
 This is prone to mistakes and may influence the style of foreign titles (ie. romance languages adding a surplus of the word "of", etc).
+    - Albums with more than 12 sub-tracks under one main track are not supported. a-l and i-xii are the only sub-track alphabet index characters that are converted into a numeric index.
     - The automatic XML generation makes any sub-track listed with an index of "-" have no proper index.
         THESE NEED TO BE FIXED MANUALLY.
     - Some album entries do not follow the common format and are problematic.
 Some examples are: